NevvDevvLabs/rescue-name-contracts/README.md

 # 🛟 [rescue.name](https://rescue.name) Contracts

-An decentralized vault-based ENS renewal manager.
+Contracts for the decentralized vault-based ENS renewal manager.

 Initial version of this project was created at [ETHPrague 2024](https://ethprague.com)